huynhtuvinh87/docs/docs/shields-and-modules/element-beta-bridge.md

 ### Connecting to a Power Source

-The Element uses a 5V USB charger to power the onboard battery.
+The Element uses a 5V USB charger to power the board and recharge the onboard battery in case of portable operation.
 To plug in your Element, connect the USB Type A end of the provided power cable into the USB charger, and plug that charger into an outlet.
 The other end of the power cable, the USB Type B connection, plugs into bottom of the Element.

 When this is complete, you should see the LEDs on the front of the Element illuminate, indicating that the Element is now receiving power.